PythonCharmers/pythoncharmers-meta/MD_MAGIC.md

 ## Migration Path

-1. Rename `%nb` to `%code` as the canonical command for code cells
+1. Renamed `%nb` to `%code` as the canonical command for code cells
-2. Keep `%nb` as an alias for backward compatibility
+2. Kept `%nb` as an alias for backward compatibility
-3. Add `%md` for Markdown cells by index
+3. Implemented unified `%md` command with both index and position-based syntax
-4. Add `%mdat` for position-based Markdown cell retrieval
+4. Removed separate `%mdat` command (functionality merged into `%md`)
-5. Document all commands in help text
+5. Updated all documentation and help text

 ## Usage Examples